glo26/GrantGPT/README.md

 # Book Your First Complimentary 15-min Call:

 If you or your colleague would like a 15-minute free, initial consulting call, please email contact@grantgpt.org.
+See if your startup is eligible to apply for the upcoming round of government grants.
+Full info about the grants: https://www.sbir.gov/funding.

 # Visit Our Website: